NetComposer/nkbase/doc/self_convergent.md

 ### Using dcontexts

-Dcontexts are only used for disables and removes.
-You can obtain the current dcontext of a dmap calling `nkbase_dmap:get/3,4` or `nkbase_dmap:values/1`, and the the current dcontext will be present in the special `_dcontext` field.
+Dcontexts are only used for _disables_ and _removals_.
+You can obtain the current dcontext of a dmap calling `nkbase_dmap:get/3,4`, and the the current _dcontext_ will be present in the special `_dcontext` field.

-You can the use it in the update list, adding `{'_dcontext', {apply, Context}}`.
-This way, you are saying that you indeed know the object you are modifying, and that it is safe to remove the fail, so it will be performed without more checks.
+Normally, if you try to remove an element in a set or map that does no exist, you will get an error (it is supposed that other client must have removed it).
+You can indicate the _dcontext_ in the update list, adding `{'_dcontext', DContext}`.
+This way, you are saying that you indeed know the object you are modifying, and that it is safe to remove the field.

 ## Write operation